 Pacific salmon returning to Alaska rivers and streams to reproduce are the basis for one of Alaska's most important industries.
-From 2000–2004, the average harvest of salmon sold by commercial fishermen in Alaska was almost 157 million fish (about 742 million pounds).
-North Pacific Chinook salmon catches during the late 1970s and early 1980s averaged more than 4 million fish per year.
-The United States harvested the majority of the catch followed by Canada, Japan, and the USSR.
-The annual Alaska harvest of Chinook salmon averaged 630,000 fish from 1970 to 2006.
+From 2014 to 2018, the (five-year) yearly average catch for Chinook salmon was 382,373 fish; weighing 4,549,446 pounds; and estimated ex-vessel value of $20,873,025.
+Commercially-harvested Chinook salmon averaged approximately 12 pounds during that period.
 The majority of the Alaska catch is made in Southeast Alaska, Bristol Bay, and the Arctic-Yukon-Kuskokwim areas.
-Commercially-harvested Chinook salmon averaged approximately 18 pounds.
 The majority of the catch is made with troll gear and gillnets.
 There is an excellent market for Chinook salmon because of their large size and excellent table qualities.
-Recent catches in Alaska have brought fishers nearly $19 million per year.

 Personal Use Fishery